 “The nurse was very pleasant and knowledgeable from the minute we got there.
 She first found out about us, then proceeded to go through the places where we are travelling in the Cook Islands and explained the high risk areas and what shots were recommended for that area.
 She explained costs with no pressure.
 After agreeing to the shots we worked out a schedule for the next app and going over what needed we would be getting on that day.
 We received two shots today and made sure we were fine before leaving.
 She also made sure we iced our arms before leaving.
 We were very happy with the nurse and our experience.”

 “The staff is great.
 Very knowledgeable, competent and friendly.
-Very reassuring when traveling to a less known destination like the Cook Islands.”
+Very reassuring when travelling to a less known destination like the Cook Islands.”